proinsias/proinsias.github.io/_posts/2017/2017-11-14-Jupyter-Output-of-all-variables.md

 ---
 layout: single
-title: "Jupyter: Output of all variables"
+title: 'Jupyter: Output of all variables'
 date: 2017-11-14 15:51
 modified: 2017-11-14 15:51
 categories: til
 tags:
     - jupyter
     - til
 ---

 > If you try to see the output of more variables without explicitly writing `print` in